21 Models and normal distributions

 • work 'backwards' from probabilities for normal distributions.

 In the decision-making process (Sect.
-20.3), an assumption is made about a parameter of the population.
-A sample is then taken, and the value of the sample statistic computed.
-Of course, many different samples could be drawn from this population, so the sample statistic varies from sample to sample.
+19.3), an assumption is made about a parameter of the population.
+A sample is then taken, and the value of the statistic is computed.
+Of course, many different samples could be drawn from this population, so the statistic varies from sample to sample.

-Based on the assumption about the parameter, the values of the statistic that we would reasonably expect from all these possible samples can be described.
-The challenge is that only one of these countless possible samples is observed.
+The possible values of the statistic that could be observed from all possible samples can be described.
+The challenge of research is that only one of these countless possible samples is observed.

 Remember: studying a sample leads to the following observations: